 But when you estimate your expenses, you discover you need $150,000 to launch.
 Don’t give up.
 Start small.

 What if you opened your business on eBay only?
 You wouldn’t need to lease a store or build a website.
 You could even forgo the branded packaging.
-You could get started with just a few thousand dollars invested in inventory.
+You could start with a few thousand dollars in inventory.
 Later, you could grow the business to meet your dreams.

 Beardbrand, a company that sells men’s grooming supplies, didn’t initially sell anything.
 Instead, it began as a YouTube channel.
-Co-founder Eric Bandholz, the host of Practical Ecommerce’s podcast, started by building an audience.
-His low-cost approach meant that when it was time to start selling beard oils, for example, his company didn’t have to be as dependent on paid advertising as a competitor might be.
+Co-founder Eric Bandholz, the host of “Ecommerce Conversations,” Practical Ecommerce’s podcast, started by building an audience.
+His low-cost approach meant that when it was time to start selling beard oils, his company didn’t have to depend on advertising.
 Other successful merchants have adopted similar strategies.

 Develop a Plan